 Phase II allocated more than $25 million in funding for cities, emergency service districts, the Williamson County and Cities Health District, Bluebonnet Trails, and the YMCA to assist with additional costs due to COVID-19.

 Wilco Forward Phase III is funded with $5 million from a combination of Community Development Block Grant funds and federal CARES Act funds.
 Phase III provides rent and utility assistance to residents that are in need through partnerships with local non-profits.
-Terms of agreement were approved between Williamson County and The Caring Place, The Salvation Army, and the Round Rock Serving Center.
+Terms of agreement were approved between Williamson County and The Caring Place, The Salvation Army, the Round Rock Serving Center, and Hill Country Community Ministries.

 “Now that we have assisted thousands of small businesses in our community, it is important to turn our attention to supporting the residents in Williamson County that have been dealing with the financial burdens COVID-19 has caused.
 We hope this assistance gives those in need some relief,” said Williamson County Precinct 3 Commissioner Valerie Covey.